Msultan00/final-project/README.md

 . divide one number by another (watch out for division by zero!)
 .
 Example: 15 / 3 = 5

+## Calculator App

+This is a simple calculator web application.

+### Usage

+- Enter numbers and perform calculations using the provided buttons.
+- If you entered the number in the wrong label or you want to do a new calculation, you can click on the "Reset" button.
+- ...

 ## select operation:
 . choose the desired operation